 Here’s a quick round up of Team LOOK’s best Netflix documentaries to get you started.
 Question is, do you have enough time in the day….

 The follow-up feature to the 2014 award winning documentary ‘Cowspiracy: The Sustainability Secret’ (more on this Netflix hit below…) examines in depth the link between diet and disease.
 Whilst the focus is more specifically on the US market and the billions of dollars in sponsorship and affiliation that have resulted in a huge conflict of interest between information supplied to consumers and produce within the food, pharmaceutical and healthcare industries.
 It’s a truly thought-provoking film.

 29% of The Great Barrier Reef died last year.
 An unfathomable 29%!
 Jeff Orlowski’s passionate documentary follows divers, scientists and photographers around the world as they join together to create an epic underwater campaign.
 Incredibly moving and visually stunning ‘Chasing Coral’ documents the disappearance and death of the world’s coral reefs and the direct impact and destruction of climate change.
 As ‘what lies below reveals what lies ahead...’
 You can join the Coral Campaign, here.

 Get news, competitions and special offers direct to your inbox

-Ok (following on with the animal theme), if you haven’t seen Blackfish yet then you are in for a serious treat.
-Remember when you were little and all you wanted to do was go to Sea World?
-Well be prepared – this documentary about the dangers of keeping giant killer whales in captivity will have all those childhood dreams shattered.
-It’s absolutely brilliant.
+Okay (following on with the animal theme), if you haven’t seen Blackfish yet then you are in for a seriously thought-provoking treat.
+Remember when you were little and all you ever wanted to do was go to Sea World?
+Well be prepared – this documentary about the dangers of keeping giant killer whales in captivity will shatter all those childhood dreams.
+It’s both captivating and seriously disturbing.

 Chef’s Table (2015)